 Following a tick bite, many people wait and see if they develop a bulls-eye rash.
 If not, they may wrongfully assume they’re in the clear.

 In reality, less than 50 percent of people infected with Lyme disease have a memory of any rash.
 Other symptoms, like fatigue and aches, occur in many common illnesses.
 That can make obtaining an accurate diagnosis challenging.

 - If you choose to have your tick tested, organizations like the Bay Area Lyme Foundation will test your tick free of charge or for a small fee.

 When Lyme disease is caught in its early stages, the chances it can be cured are greater.
 But if left untreated, it can lead to a myriad of chronic, debilitating symptoms.
-Antibiotic treatment is inadequate for 10-20 percent of people, leading to ongoing symptoms, or chronic Lyme disease.
+Antibiotic treatment is inadequate for 10-20 percent of people, leading to ongoing symptoms, or Post-Treatment Lyme Disease Syndrome.